Fleeting Beauty

 Blooming Heather

-A paw plummeted to the ground, crushing the discarded remnants of the surrounding trees.
+A paw slammed to the ground, crushing the scattered remnants of the surrounding trees.
 With a grumble, a furry beast emerged from the forest’s edge.
 As the animal strode from the protection of the forest, it halted when the crunching twigs and leaves gave way to an undulating sea of purple flowers.

-While the statuesque creature stared at the field, the sun’s golden rays crested the distant mountains and raced toward the swaying plants, bathing them with their first meal of the day.
+While the massive creature stared at the field, the sun’s golden rays crested the distant mountains and raced toward the swaying plants, bathing them with their first meal of the day.
 With each passing moment, the din of the forest diminished.
-As the silence intensified, the bear rose to his hind legs while ripples washed over its body.
+As the silence intensified, the bear rose to its hind legs while ripples washed over its body.

 When the rippling ceased and the last of the dark fur receded, a stout man stepped closer to the flowers, running his hand through his thick hair.
 As the individual stood there, the chattering wind chipped away at the nascent stillness like a chisel striking a stone.